Murder of Shaariibuugiin Altantuyaa: Relations to Najib Razak

-According to reports by the French newspaper Liberation, Altantuyaa found out that one of the parties involved in negotiations, French company Armaris, paid out commissions of 114 million euros for the deal (reportedly one billion euros or RM4.7 billion for the purchase of three submarines).
+According to reports by the French newspaper Libération, Altantuyaa found out that one of the parties involved in negotiations, French company Armaris, paid out commissions of 114 million euros for the deal (reportedly one billion euros or RM4.7 billion for the purchase of three submarines).
 The commission was credited in the accounts of a company controlled by Abdul Razak, Perimekar.
 A letter written by Altantuyaa and found after her death shows that she had been blackmailing Mr. Baginda, seeking US$500,000 to remain silent about her knowledge of the deal.
 SUARAM secretariat, Cynthia Gabriel, commented that the Paris Courts have "extended its investigations with circumstances that led to Altantuyaa's death.
 However, the French Courts are not investigating the murder of Altantuyaa as its focus is on the alleged corruption conducted by DCNS with regards to the sale of the Scorpène submarines, but would deliberate on the murder in the course of the inquiry.
-On 25 June 2012, a French police investigation revealed that there were no immigration records of an “Altantuyaa Shaariibuu” entering France from 1999 to 2006.
+On 25 June 2012, a French police investigation revealed that there were no immigration records of an "Altantuyaa Shaariibuu" entering France from 1999 to 2006.
 The same report noted instead the entry of a SHAARIYBUU Bayasgalan, who bore similarities to, but was not conclusively identified as Altantuyaa, as well as pointed out that Najib's entourage might have entered France through diplomatic channels as there was evidence of his presence but no corresponding immigration record.
 During the trial into Altantuyaa's death, Baginda told investigators that he had travelled with her to France in 2005.
 Records seized by French investigators from DCN's former financial chief described Altantuyaa as Baginda's translator.
-On the other hand, Rosana Weili, the Director of Perimekar, claimed that the negotiations were conducted in English as the French negotiators spoke English.
+On the other hand, Rosana Weili, the director of Perimekar, claimed that the negotiations were conducted in English as the French negotiators spoke English.
 Rosana also had "no knowledge of anyone by the name of Altantuyaa" in the negotiation team.